 Articles of Interest

-A Dissertation Submitted to the College of Aviation in Partial Fulfillment of the Requrement for the Degree of Doctor of Philosophy in Aviation
+TA Dissertation Submitted to the College of Aviation in Partial Fulfillment of the Requirements for the Degree of Doctor of Philosophy in Aviation

 “I Ain’t Gonna Do This Stuff” by Gordon Dupont